-Griffith Park Observatory, at Griffith Park in Los Angeles, tops our list of savvy things to do in SoCal.
+Griffith Park Observatory, at Griffith Park in Los Angeles, tops our list of savvy things to do in SoCal (and we said this long before La La Land).
 Best of all, many events are available to enjoy for free, thanks to the vision and donation of the infamous Griffith J. Griffith.

 Famous for its hilltop location and classic architecture, the Griffith Observatory building, science exhibits, and grounds are open to the public for free six days a week year round.

-We like to go on clear nights because the Observatory has public telescopes are available free.
-They always have telescope demonstrators there to act as guides and to answer questions. guide visitors in observing.
+We like to go any time of day or year.
+But on clear nights the Observatory has a special appeal because the public telescopes are available to use for free.
+They always have telescope demonstrators there to act as guides and to answer questions.
 Plus, the Observatory hosts a public star party one Saturday a month.
 You can view the night sky through the Observatory’s telescopes any evening.

 If you have the time, the Samuel Oschin Planetarium shows are great, too (for a small fee).
 The seats are comfortable, the sound is amazing, and the live presenters are engaging.
 The Zeiss star projector, digital projection system, state-of-the-art aluminum dome, make it the finest planetarium in the world.